History of television: Japan

-Television broadcasting in Japan started on August 28, 1953, making the country one of the first in the world with an experimental television service.
+Television broadcasting in Japan started on May 13, 1939, making the country one of the first in the world with an experimental television service.
+The broadcasts were in 441-lines with 25 frames/second and 4.5 MHz video bandwidth.
 The first television tests were conducted as early as 1926 using a combined mechanical Nipkow disk and electronic Braun tube system, later switching to an all-electronic system in 1935 using a domestically developed iconoscope system.
 In spite of that, because of the beginning of World War II in the Pacific region, this first full-fledged TV broadcast experimentation lasted only a few months.
 Regular television broadcasts would eventually start in 1953.

 In 1979, NHK first developed a consumer high-definition television with a 5:3 display aspect ratio.
 The system, known as Hi-Vision or MUSE after its Multiple sub-Nyquist sampling encoding for encoding the signal, required about twice the bandwidth of the existing NTSC system but provided about four times the resolution (1080i/1125 lines).
 Satellite test broadcasts started in 1989, with regular testing starting in 1991 and regular broadcasting of BS-9ch commenced on November 25, 1994, which featured commercial and NHK television programming.

 Sony first demonstrated a wideband analog high-definition television system HDTV capable video camera, monitor and video tape recorder (VTR) in April 1981 at an international meeting of television engineers in Algiers.
 The Sony HDVS range was launched in April 1984, with the HDC-100 camera, HDV-100 video recorder and HDS-100 video switcher all working in the 1125-line component video format with interlaced video and a 5:3 aspect ratio.